New Research: How 200 Founders Use OKRs to hit $1M ARR

 5 Mins read

 How Many Key Results Per Objective?
-(Yes, It Matters)
+(Free OKR Cheatsheet)

 You’ve set a strong objective: clear, ambitious, aligned with strategy.
 Great.